FainiDenis/resume/README.md

 # Resume
-Created resume page with HTML &amp; CSS
+Used HTML &amp; CSS to create my resume.